Literature Awaits

 Age Range: Ages 5–9.

-Evaluation: A lively, well-curated anthology of poems that celebrates libraries, literacy, and the imaginative power of reading through varied poetic voices and playful illustrations.
+Evaluation: This is a lively, well-curated anthology of poems that celebrates libraries, literacy, and the imaginative power of reading through varied poetic voices and playful illustrations.

-Usage: Ideal for library lessons, reading motivation activities, National Library Week programming, and poetry read-alouds.
+Usage: This is ideal for library lessons, reading motivation activities, National Library Week programming, and poetry read-alouds.

-Appeal: Strong for elementary readers due to its relatable school-library experiences, upbeat tone, and colorful, whimsical artwork.
+Appeal: This has strong appeal for elementary readers due to its relatable school-library experiences, upbeat tone, and colorful, whimsical artwork.

 Maya Angelou